 Vistra Fund Services (Guernsey) Limited ("Vistra") is appointed as Administrator and Secretary to the Company.
-Vistra is appointed under a contract subject to ninety days' written notice and receives a fee at a rate of £40,000 per annum plus certain additional fees, as well as the fees payable to the UK Administration Agent.
+Vistra is appointed under a contract subject to ninety days' written notice and receives a fee at a rate of £40,000 per annum plus certain additional fees (during the year ended 31 October 2019, Vistra's fee for ad hoc meetings held amounted to £11,000 (2018: £16,500)).
+Vistra also receives the fees payable to the UK Administration Agent.